jclevine/music_rating_instructions/README.md

 6. Copy music to HD.
 7. Delete from `~/new_music_renamed`

-# Import to iTunes
-1. Attach HD to Windows machine.
-2. Open `M:\` to verify it's attached.
-3. Open iTunes.
-4. Add new folder to iTunes.

 # Move New Music to Phone
 1. Attach HD to Desktop
 2. Verify `vsftpd` is running, otherwise `sudo service vsftpd start`